Chapter Ten: Creatures

 |all heads lost

 The loss of legs, wings, or other limbs the Creature uses to move around is treated as Propulsion Damage (9.1: Standard Propulsion).
-Each Propulsion limb removed reduces the Creature's Move by 1" (to a minimum of 1", if it still has other Propulsion limbs remaining).
-For regular Propulsion types, if half of the Creature's Propulsion limbs are lost, it moves at Half Speed after applying all other penalties.
-For flight Propulsion, the loss of half of the Propulsion limbs means the Creature is grounded and cannot move.
+Each Propulsion limb removed or disabled reduces the Creature's Move by 1" (to a minimum of 1", if it still has at least one Propulsion limb remaining).
+For regular Propulsion types, if half or more of the Creature's Propulsion limbs are lost, it moves at Half Speed after applying all other penalties.
+For flight Propulsion, the loss of half of the Propulsion limbs means the Creature is grounded and cannot fly.

 If all of the Propulsion limbs are lost, the Creature is limited to dragging itself along by the length of any arms it still has attached.
 (For minifigs, whose arms are each 1/2" long, this means that a minifig with both arms and no legs can drag itself one inch per turn.)
 This uses up the Creature's Action for the turn; it may not use its arms for anything else.
 Even if it's still able to drag itself around, a Creature with no Propulsion limbs is treated as one that has no Move ability - it may not Sprint, Bail, or use Angry Inches, and all Close Combat attacks against it automatically hit.